ajgreengrove/ajgreengrove.github.io/content/posts/2025/goodbyefarawaypeacefultown/index.md

 Later in the piece these latter halves tend to ride the descending-fifths sequence rollercoaster.

-To preview the track (then grab the album for "name your price" in Bandcamp):
+To preview the track (then go grab the album for "name your price in Bandcamp!):
 <div class="org-bandcamp-track"> <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album= 3014684465/size=large/bgcol=333333/linkcol=2ebd35/tracklist=false/artwork=small/track=835945168/transparent=true/" seamless><a href="https://ajgreengrove.bandcamp.com/album/ wherever-the-wind-takes-me"> "Wherever The Wind Takes Me" by A J Greengrove</a></iframe>

-In the 0:30 mark (see player below for playback) the texture starts to sound quite galant.
+In the 0:30 mark
+the texture starts to sound quite galant.
 However, I do not understand what the hell is the purpose of the major 7th sonority